WTFAcademy/WTF-Ethers/en/05_WriteContract/readme.md

 ## Contract Interaction

-In [Lesson 3](https://github.com/WTFAcademy/WTFEthers/blob/main/03_ReadContract/readme.md), we learned how to read contract information.
+In [Lesson 3](https://github.com/WTFAcademy/WTFEthers/tree/main/en/03_ReadContract/readme.md), we learned how to read contract information.
 It does not require any gas.
-Here, we will learn how to write contract information, which involves building a transaction and paying for gas.
+Here, we will learn how to write to a contract, which involves building a transaction and paying for gas.
 This transaction will be validated by every node and miner on the network, and the blockchain state will be changed.

 You can interact with a contract using the following methods:
 ```js